sansomlab/tenx/README.md

 2. Perform analysis using Seurat: **`pipelines/pipeline_seurat.py`**
    * Can be run either from count matrices (e.g. `pipeline_cellranger.py` output) or from saved Seurat object(s).
-   * Multiple samples with different parameter combinations can be executed in parallel.
+   * Analysis of multiple samples with different parameter combinations can be executed in parallel.
    * Supports testing for differences between conditions.
    * Supports finding conserved markers (both between cluster and condition).
    * Support for basic geneset over-enrichment analysis (including of arbitrary "gmt" genesets e.g. from [MSigDB](https://software.broadinstitute.org/gsea/msigdb/)).